Table of Contents

 - Things to Consider When Buying Bass Headphones

 If you are into bass-heavy music, you will get nowhere with a regular pair of headphones or earbuds.
 You need something with excellent bass response or even boosted bass and this is the best place to start your search.
-Our article on 15 best bass headphones is designed to help you find the best pair of bass headphones for your budget and your needs.
+Our article on 15 best bass headphones in 2020 is designed to help you find the best pair of bass headphones for your budget and your needs.

 Before we present our selection of 15 best bass headphones to you, we will make a short introduction where you can find all the important info about bass tones and bassline in music.
 You can also read about differences between bass headphones and ‘’regular’’ headphones and find out what are the most important characteristics of bass headphones.

-After this short introduction, you can find our list of 15 best bass headphones.
+After this short introduction, you can find our list of 15 best bass headphones in 2020.
 We’ve tested a bunch of headphones and selected those that will make your head spin.
 If you don’t want to spend too much, you will find some nice and affordable choices here and if you want to really redefine your listening experience, there are some high-end models that will blow your mind.

 In the end, we will try to make a short summary and give you a list of all the things you should pay attention to when buying a pair of bass headphones.